contentful/forma-36/packages/forma-36-tokens/MIGRATION.md

 The same approach we took with all our color tokens, so now old and new tokens are available to you.

 **Note: We plan to remove the old, deprecated tokend in the next major version.
-But don't worry, we will help you to migrate your tokens to the new names right now.**
+But don't worry, we can provide you with tools to migrate to the new names.**

 ## How to migrate your code to the new tokens